google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/indexeddb-best-practices.md

 Instead of storing the entire state tree in a single record, you should break it up into individual records and only update the records that actually change.

+The same is true if you store large items like images, music or video in IndexedDB.
+Store each item with its own key rather than inside a larger object, so that you can retrieve the structured data without paying the cost of also retrieving the binary file.

 As with most best practices, this is not an all-or-nothing rule.
 In cases where it's not feasible to break up a state object and just write the minimal